Git-Sk00t/Git-Sk00t/README.md

 Sk00t, the Git-Sk00t was just because Sk00t was taken

-Beginner coder trying to incorporate more scripting and automation into my company Always looking for projects
+Beginner coder always trying to learn
+Always looking for projects